Meet our nationwide team of industry specialists who can help you grow your business and improve your bottom line.

 In 1999, UnionBanCal Corporation became a publicly owned company listed on the New York Stock Exchange, although the majority of its shares were owned by The Bank of Tokyo-Mitsubishi UFJ, Ltd. (BTMU).

 In November 2008, BTMU successfully acquired all of the outstanding shares of UnionBanCal in a cash tender offer, resulting in it becoming a wholly owned subsidiary of BTMU.
-Tokyo-based BTMU is part of the Mitsubishi UFJ Financial Group, Inc., one of the world's leading financial companies, with assets of more than $2.6 trillion at June 30, 2011.
+Tokyo-based BTMU is part of the Mitsubishi UFJ Financial Group, Inc., one of the world's leading financial companies, with assets of more than $2.5 trillion as of March 31, 2013.